Finally, I’ve learned that cleaning schedules aren’t for me. I’ve learned how to keep a home clean–without them!

 Dusting?
 That only happens when guests are en route.
 Don’t worry too much, though–my husband and I love to have guests frequently!

 3. I’ve enlisted the help of our children.

 As far as I’m concerned, I have the best mom in the entire world.
 I do wish I had helped her clean, though.
 I must have been a very lazy child!

-My husband and I are determined that our girls will learn how to clean when they are young.
+My husband and I are determined that our girls will learn how to cook and clean when they are young.